openstreetmap/chef/cookbooks/nominatim/README.md

 This cookbook installs and configures the Nominatim geocoding service.

-It contains four recipes:
+It contains three recipes:
-* base: common functionality for other recipes
-* standalone: run nominatim on a standalone server
-* master: run a master node in a replicated setup
-* slave: run a slave node in replicated setup
+* default: sets up a complete Nominatim installation including postgres backend and apache frontend
+* master: defines additional attributes for running the server as DB master
+* slave: defines additional attributes for running the server as DB slave